Kansas City, Missouri: Culture

-Abbreviations and nicknames
+Nicknames

 Kansas City, Missouri is abbreviated as KCMO and the metropolitan area as KC.
 Residents are Kansas Citians.
 It is officially nicknamed the City of Fountains.
 The fountains at Kauffman Stadium, commissioned by original Kansas City Royals owner Ewing Kauffman, are the largest privately funded fountains in the world.
-In 2018, UNESCO designated Kansas City its first and only City of Music in the US, in "recognition of [Kansas City's] investment and commitment to music, arts, and creativity as a driver of urban economic development".
+In 2018, UNESCO designated Kansas City its first City of Music in the US, in "recognition of [Kansas City's] investment and commitment to music, arts, and creativity as a driver of urban economic development".
 The city has more boulevards than any other city except Paris and has been called Paris of the Plains.
-Soccer's popularity, and Children's Mercy Park's popularity as a home stadium for the U.S. Men's National Team, led to the appellation Soccer Capital of America.
+Soccer's popularity, and Sporting Park's popularity as a home stadium for the U.S. Men's National Team, led to the appellation Soccer Capital of America.
 The city is called the Heart of America, in proximity to the population center of the United States and the geographic center of the 48 contiguous states.